 This vaccination is for anyone over the age of two who is at risk for a meningitis infection.
 Vaccination is recommended for all first-year college students living in dormitories, people with anatomic or functional asplenia, military recruits during basic training and travelers to the "meningitis belt" of Africa and Asia.
 There are currently three vaccines available to protect against meningococcal disease.
 Check with your Pharmacist to see which vaccine is right for you.

 Shingles is a virus that causes a painful skin rash with blisters, usually appearing on one side of the face or body.
 Occasionally, severe cases may involve the eyes and affect vision.
 While shingles is usually resolved after two to four weeks, there is a chance of developing complications that include postherpetic neuralgia (PHN), causing intense pain that can last for years after the rash has resolved.
 Because shingles is caused by the same virus as chickenpox, once you have had chickenpox the virus can live but remain inactive in your body for many years.
 Age and problems with your immune system may increase your risk of getting shingles.
-The current recommendation is that everyone ages 60 and older receives a one-time dose of Zostavax®.
-While the FDA has recently approved the use of Zostavax® for anyone 50 years or older, all patients under the age of 60 must have a prescription to receive Zostavax® at our Pharmacies.
+The current recommendation is that everyone ages 50 and older receives a shingles vaccine.
+The preferred vaccine is a two-dose series (doses are given 2-6 months apart).

 HPV is a common virus.
 In 2005, the Centers for Disease Control and Prevention (CDC) estimated that 20 million people in the United States had this virus.
 The HPV vaccine helps prevent cervical cancers in females and genital warts in both males and females.
 Given in three doses over six months, the current recommendation is that all females ages 11 to 26 be vaccinated.
 Males ages 9 to 26 can receive the vaccination to reduce the likelihood of developing genital warts.
 The HPV vaccine will not treat cervical cancer or genital warts, and cannot protect against diseases caused by other types of HPV.
 Speak with your Pharmacist to help gain a better understanding.